With the right training, low-fee private schools can improve their management and efficiently use their newly acquired

 In addition to providing funding, the IDP Foundation co-created (with partner Sinapi Aba) targeted training modules that addressed the unique needs of school proprietors, ranging from creating financial documents (such as cash flow statements and balance sheets) to school management issues (such as engaging parent-teacher associations and working with district officials).
 In addition to empowering school proprietors with adequate training, we worked with Sesame Workshop to develop teacher training videos, addressing pedagogy and activity-based learning techniques to enhance the quality of teaching in the classrooms.

-The IDP Rising Schools Program has demonstrated that with the right training, low-fee private schools can improve their management and efficiently use their newly acquired access to capital.
-The IDP Rising Schools Program is actively expanding and is poised to reach a total of 580 schools and 150,000 pupils by July 2017.
+The IDP Rising Schools Program has demonstrated that with the right training, low-fee private schools can improve their management and efficiently use a business loan to improve their schools.
+Today, the IDP Rising Schools Program has actively expanded and has reached almost 600 schools and 150,000 pupils.

 Given these results and the anticipated reach of the Program, the IDP Foundation is prepared to enter into partnerships to scale the program and introduce quality improvement interventions.
 We believe with smart philanthropy and strategic support, the low-fee private school sector can complement the public education system to ensure that all children in Ghana are receiving a quality education.